-In AC 2019-2020, the target of 100% of all candidates achieving 80% or higher on the assessment of the case study was not met.
-Based on the analysis of the AC 2019-2020 results, we found that candidates demonstrated the ability to apply and adhere to ethical and legal standards in the student affairs profession through the analysis of a case study addressing a student affairs compliance scenario.
+Despite these changes, in AC 2020-2021, the target was not met.
+All candidates did not demonstrate the ability to apply and adhere to ethical and legal standards in the student affairs profession through the analysis of a case study addressing a student affairs compliance scenario.
 Candidates identified key components related to the problem scenario, ethical and legal issues, and ramifications and/or guidelines based on the ethical and legal issues.

-According to the scores from the final case study assessment, it appears that candidates had difficulties with the introduction (only 20% met target) and conclusion (40% met target) sections of the assignment.
-A common mistake was that candidates neglected to include an introduction and/or conclusion in their case study report.
+According to the scores from the final case study assessment, candidates had difficulty with the areas of APA formatting (28% met target) and following the written instructions (28% met target).
 Additionally, throughout the report, writing was not clear nor coherent, and there was a lack of transitions from section to section.
-Composition focus and sequencing, and some content areas lacked required information.
-Candidates can articulate, analyze, and synthesize content knowledge in policy development processes used in various contexts, the application of ethical standards and legal constructs, compliance/policy issues, and the understanding of governance structures in student affairs in higher education (ACPA/NASPA Professional Competencies PEF and LPG).
-However, the candidates had difficulty applying specific legitimate and legal issues of the scenario for the case study.
+Composition focus and sequencing, and some content areas lacked required information, specifically the conversation with a vice-president or dean of students.
+Strengths were noted in areas of articulate, analyze, and synthesize content knowledge in policy development processes used in various contexts, the application of ethical standards and legal constructs, compliance/policy issues, and the understanding of governance structures in student affairs in higher education (ACPA/NASPA Professional Competencies PEF and LPG).

-In AC 2019-2020, the target was not met.
+In AC 2020-2021, the target was not met.

-Based on information gathered from analysis of the AC 2019-2020 data, faculty will implement the following changes in AC 2020-2021 to drive the cycle of improvement.
-In AC 2020-2021, faculty will provide additional instructional activities on mastery writing, APA formatting, and learning content regarding specific legitimate and legal issues in student affairs and higher education would improve candidates' ability in case study reporting.
-Faculty will revise the instructions and assessment for the case study to help candidates improve in demonstrating the ability to apply and adhere to ethical and legal standards in the student affairs profession.
+Based on information gathered from analysis of the AC 2020-2021 data, faculty will implement the following changes in AC 2021-2022 to drive the cycle of improvement.
+Faculty will provide additional instructional activities on mastery writing, APA formatting, and learning content regarding specific legitimate and legal issues in student affairs and higher education.
+This will improve candidates' ability in case study reporting.
+Revising the instructions and assessment for the case study should help candidates improve in demonstrating the ability to apply and adhere to ethical and legal standards in the student affairs profession.
+Furthermore, candidates will have additional instruction and opportunities to demonstrate mastery of writing and APA formatting in other courses of the SAHE program.
 These changes will improve the student's ability to apply discipline-specific content knowledge in professional practice, thereby continuing to push the cycle of improvement forward.